 Your answer should be “a lot.”
 Like the two examples above, adding detail is important for building pages that are reputable.
 Google’s Panda update was meant to encourage the creation of long, detailed useful posts and discourage the creation of shorter, shallow posts.

 How long should your posts be?
-While there is no magic number to the length of a blog post, it is important that there are at least 300 words on the page.
-But don’t worry about making them too long, because it’s not a question of it being too long, but of it being interesting.
+While there is no magic number to the length of a blog post, it is important to have at least 300 words on the page.
+Don’t worry about making them too long because it’s not a question of the posts being too long.
+It is a question of the article being interesting.

 Question #13: Would someone complain if they saw this article?

 This may seem like a strange question to ask, but think back to the bottom ACL injury example.
-If you were looking for information on that topic and you came to that page, would you be pleased or unhappy?
-You’ll probably be unhappy and go elsewhere.
+If you were looking for information on that topic and you came to that page, would you be pleased?
+You’d probably be unhappy and go elsewhere.

-The content on your pages is like someone ordering food at a restaurant.
-If you bring out a plate with a skimpy amount of meat and potatoes, they have every right to complain.
-But if you bring out a plate loaded, then they’ll be happy.
+The content on your pages is like food at a restaurant that you serve to your customers.
+If you bring out a plate with a skimpy amount of meat and potatoes, the patrons have every right to complain.
+But if you bring out a loaded plate, they’ll be happy.